alwaysdata/documentation/e-mails/delivery.en.md

 To avoid misuse and optimize the deliverability of e-mails sent by its servers, alwaysdata has always implemented a scoring system based on various criteria like the content and frequency of the messages sent.

 The lower the score, the better the e-mail will be rated and the sending accepted.
-In shared servers, any e-mail with a score higher than _3_ will be blocked.
+In the public Cloud, any e-mail with a score higher than _3_ will be blocked.
 In VPS and dedicated servers, the default value is _5_ and you can change it in the **SMTP > Settings** tab of your server.

 Based on this scoring, the message will be sent via an IP address with a more or less good reputation.
 This way, by optimizing the quality of your e-mails and their content, you will have a better chance of avoiding your message being considered undesirable.